Department of Chemistry

 Students in the program must maintain both a minimum grade point average of 3.25 overall and of 3.50 in chemistry courses taken to satisfy major requirements during the junior and senior years.
 The progress of participants in the honors program will be reviewed at the end of junior year by the student’s adviser and the Departmental Undergraduate Committee.
 Students not meeting academic and independent research standards at that time may be precluded from continuing in the program during their senior year.
 These students may, of course, continue as majors.

-Students may select from the following three emphases or tracks.
+Students may select from the following two emphases or tracks.

 Honors B.S.
 Chemistry, Chemistry Emphasis 70 credits as follows: in addition to the 19 credits listed above and mathematics and physics requirements listed for the general B.S.
 Chemistry program, with Chemistry Emphasis, A CHM 350, 351, 352Z, 417, 420, 442; and 3 credits of advanced chemistry at the 400 level, not including research courses (63 credits total); 3 credits of A CHM 426 (Undergraduate Research); and 4 credits of A CHM 427 (Honors Undergraduate Research).
 Student independent research must include an honors research project, culminating with a written honors thesis and departmental seminar by the end of the student’s last semester.